Andrew-Ting/Sunaba/README.md

 2. PCs with GPU drivers that have Vulkan 1.3+ support
 3. Visual Studio 2022 builds

-It is possible to modify the code to run on other platforms/build setups, but it will need some adjustments to suit your needs.
+It is possible to modify the code to run on other platforms/build setups, but it will likely need nontrivial adjustments to suit your needs.

 ## Setup